Racing heart. Constricted breathing. Tense shoulders. Shaking hands. Churning stomach. Pounding head.

 - Altered state of being

-For additional help managing stress and anxiety in your life, visit Heart Spring Health’s Portland natural medicine clinic for a craniosacral therapy appointment.
+For additional help managing stress and anxiety in your life, visit Heart Spring Health in SE Portland for a craniosacral therapy appointment.
 Your visit will begin with a brief face-to-face conversation about what’s ailing you.
 Then you’ll lie on a massage table, either fully or lightly clothed, while your provider performs manual massage techniques primarily on your head, pelvis and chest.